yitbarek16/fraud-detection-project/README.md

 ---

+## Model Explainability

+I used SHAP (Shapley Additive Explanations) to interpret the predictions of my final XGBoost model.

+- **Global insights:**
+  SHAP summary plots revealed that `transaction_velocity` and `time_since_signup` are the most important feature driving fraud predictions, followed by traffic source and country risk.

+- **Local explanations:**
+  SHAP force plots helped me understand why specific transactions were classified as fraud, providing transparency for individual predictions.

+This step confirmed that my model makes decisions based on meaningful patterns and supports actionable insights for fraud prevention.

 ---

-## Next Steps: Model Explainability

-My next step is to interpret the predictions of the final XGBoost model using SHAP (Shapley Additive Explanations):

-- **Global Interpretability:**
-  I will use SHAP summary plots to visualize which features most influence fraud predictions across the dataset.

-- **Local Interpretability:**
-  I will generate SHAP force plots to explain individual predictions and understand why specific transactions are flagged as fraud.

-This will help me validate the model’s decisions,